-I love those meals that can all be prepped and cooked in one pan.
+I love this Sheet Pan Italian Pork Chops meal, it can all be prepped and cooked in one pan.
 It makes dishes SO easy.

 For sheet pan recipes like this, I recommend using a large sheet pan with an edge.
 THIS ONE is one of my favorites.
 For even easier clean up, line your pan with aluminum foil.

-how to make sheet pan pork chops and potatoes
+How to make sheet pan Italian pork chops with potatoes and carrots:

 Step 1: Preheat oven to 400 degrees.